-- 87. The said Article clearly suggested that when the removal of the tribal population is necessary as an exceptional measure, they shall be provided with land of quality at least equal to that of the land previously occupied by them and they shall be fully compensated for any resulting loss or injury.
-The rehabilitation package contained in the Award of the Tribunal as improved further by the State of Gujarat and the other States prime facie shows that the land required to be allotted to the tribals is likely to be equal, if not better, than what they had owned. - 88.
-The allegation that the said project was not in the national or public interest is not correct seeing the need of water for burgeoning population which is most critical and important.
-The population of India, which is now one billion, is expected to reach a figure between 1.5 billion and 1.8 billion in the year 2050, would necessitate the need of 2,788 billion cubic meter of water annually in India to be above water stress zone and 1,650 billion cubic meter to avoid being water-scarce country.
+- 57. The said Article clearly suggested that when the removal of the tribal population is necessary as an exceptional measure, they shall be provided with land of quality atleast equal to that of the land previously occupied by them and they shall be fully compensated for any resulting loss or injury.
+The rehabilitation package contained in the Award of the Tribunal as improved further by the State of Gujarat and the other States prima facie shows that the land required to be allotted to the tribals is likely to be equal, if not better, than what they had owned. - 58.
+The allegation that the said project was not in the national or public interest is not correct seeing to the need of water for burgeoning population which is most critical and important.
+The population of India, which is now one billion, is expected to reach a figure between 1.5 billion and 1.8 billion in the year 2050, would necessitate the need of 2788 billion cubic meter of water annually in India to be above water stress zone and 1650 billion cubic metre to avoid being water scarce country.
 The main source of water in India is rainfall which occurs in about 4 months in a year and the temporal distribution of rainfall is so uneven that the annual averages have very little significance for all practical purposes.
 According to the Union of India, one third of the country is always under threat of drought not necessarily due to deficient rainfall but many times due to its uneven occurrence.
 To feed the increasing population, more food grain is required and effort has to be made to provide safe drinking water, which, at present, is a distant reality for most of the population specially in the rural areas.
-Keeping in view the need to augment water supply, it is necessary that water storage capacities have to be increased adequately to ward off the difficulties in the event of monsoon failure as well as to meet the demand during dry season.
-It is estimated that by the year 2050 the country needs to create storage of at least 600 billion cubic metre against the existing storage of 174 billion cubic metre. - 89.
+Keeping in view the need to augment water supply, it is necessary that water storage capacities have to be increased adequately in order to ward off the difficulties in the event of monsoon failure as well as to meet the demand during dry season.
+It is estimated that by the year 2050 the country needs to create storage of at least 600 billion cubic meter against the existing storage of 174 billion cubic meter. - 59.
 Dams play a vital role in providing irrigation for food security, domestic and industrial water supply, hydroelectric power and keeping flood waters back.
-On full development, the Narmada has a potential of irrigating over 6 million hectares of land and generating 3,000 MW of power.
-The present stage of development is very low with only 3 to 4 MAF of water being used by the party states for irrigation and drinking water against 28 MAF availability of water at 75 percent dependability as fixed by NWDT and about 100 MW power developed.
-85 percent of the water is estimated as flowing waste to sea.
-The project will provide safe and clean drinking water to 8,215 villages and 135 towns in Gujarat and 131 villages in desert areas of Jalore district of Rajasthan, though against these only 241 villages are getting submerged partially and 4 villages fully due to the project. - 90.
+On full development, the Narmada has a potential of irrigating over 6 million hectares of land and generating 3000 mw of power.
+The present stage of development is very low with only 3 to 4 Maf of waters being used by the party States for irrigation and drinking water against 28 Maf availability of water at 75% dependability as fixed by NWDT and about 100 MW power developed 85% of the waters are estimated as flowing waste to sea.
+The project will provide safe and clean drinking water to 8215 villages and 135 towns in Gujarat and 131 villages in desert areas of Jalore district of Rajasthan, though against these only 241 villages are getting submerged partially and only 4 villages fully due to the project. - 60.
 The cost and benefit of the project were examined by the World Bank in 1990 and the following passage speaks for itself: